Glaucoma Management Treatment

 Sacramento Optometrists Talk Glaucoma & Treatment

-What is Glaucoma?
+What Is Glaucoma?

-While elevated pressure provides the first clear risk of a problem, it is not the only factor that contributes to the development of glaucoma.
-Our Sacramento optometrists, Dr. Holmberg and Dr. Patel of Arena Eye Care conclude that multiple factors can increase the risk of developing the eye condition, which include:
+While elevated pressure provides the first clear symptom of a problem, it is not the only factor that contributes to the development of glaucoma.
+Our Sacramento optometrists, Dr. Holmberg and Dr. Patel of Arena Eye Care will examine multiple factors to assess a patient’s risk for glaucoma, which can include:

 • Age